nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ##### Optimization bonus: I've rearranged columns in studio 5.10...

 Due to different control data structure in use, one can rearrange columns in Studio 5.10 and later.
 But how does NVDA know exactly which column is which?
 This is thanks to the fact that internal column position doesn't change.
 When you rearrange columns, you are changing the way columns are presented on screen.
 When column retriever function (described above) is invoked, Studio returns column content for a column index regardless of where this column is located on screen.
 Not only this makes Columns Explorer simpler to implement, it allows Track Dial to track (after manual intervention) column presentation changes on screen.

+##### What about items where column slots cannot be configured?

+For items other than Studio's Playlist Viewer, Track Tool, and Creator's main tracks list, Columns Explorer slots cannot be configured (hence absence of "exploreColumns" property, notably in Creator's Playlist Editor in add-on 20.02).
+If so, Columns Explorer will resort to displaying data for columns shown in display order (as it appears on screen).
+As a bonus, if a track item does not show more than ten columns, Columns Explorer will announce an error message if current column position is out of bounds (beyond column count for the track item).
+These were done in order to support Playlsit Editor properly as track items in there only shows eight columns.

 #### Column Search: Finding text in specific columns